itsAkshayKr/AI-Interviewer-Project/README.md

 To make it even more robust, you could briefly give a specific example of an "inconsistency" you've encountered (e.g., "like varying date formats, inconsistent categorical spellings, or duplicate records") to show the breadth of issues you've handled beyond just missing values.

-Let's move on.
-Imagine you're tasked with identifying the top 5 customers who have spent the most in each of the last three months from a `transactions` table (columns: `customer_id`, `transaction_date`, `amount`).
-How would you approach this using SQL?
 ----------------------------------------------------------------------
 Interviewer: TERMINATE
 ----------------------------------------------------------------------